 They will also discuss your medical history and condition with you, how you feel and lifestyle elements.
 Dehydration, or dietary choices can have an influence on salivary glands and on dealing with bacterial infection.

 Treatment naturally depends on diagnosis.
 An unusual, serious issue such as salivary gland cancer could require surgery and radiotherapy, a simple infection, no more than antibiotics.

 Patients are however often referred to our London clinic for specialist surgery, after core issues are known.
 Also fair to say that in a number of cases, surgical intervention will be the solution.

 For salivary gland stones, or similar blockages, breaking them down, or manual removal will be needed, of the stones, possibly individual glands.
 Surgery is again probable to remove cysts, or a range of growths.

 Whilst non surgical answers can apply, our wish is to provide a long term cure, avoid recurrence and see a return to normality.
 Surgery is not too onerous, a local anaesthetic in some cases, or general anaesthetic and a night’s stay for others.

 Care At Our London Clinic

-A complete understanding of your wishes and condition are always our starting point.
-Treatment when needed is discussed with you and fully explained.
+You are welcome to see how salivary glands work and watch a video.
+A complete understanding of your wishes and condition are our starting point, treatment when needed is discussed with you, always fully explained.